 Self-management plans should include personalised advice on: breathlessness and stress management techniques, energy conservation, avoiding aggravating factors, how to monitor symptoms, how to manage worsening symptoms, and contact information to use in the event of an exacerbation.

 Helping patients to self-manage should ideally address psychosocial concerns and patients’ personal beliefs about COPD and its management.
 Many patients report losses and limitations on their lifestyle and social interaction after a diagnosis of COPD.
-Symptoms of anxiety, depression, and frustration are common.
-A systematic review found a small beneficial effect of cognitive behavioural therapy-based psychological treatment and symptoms of depression, compared with education or no intervention, although the evidence was limited by heterogeneity between trials and inability to blind participants and researchers to the intervention.
+It is estimated that patients with COPD are 1.9 times more likely to commit suicide than those without COPD, and symptoms of anxiety, depression, and frustration are common.
+Studies have found a beneficial effect of cognitive behavioural therapy (CBT) on outcomes including symptoms of depression and anxiety, quality of life, and frequency of emergency department visits.
+Further research is warranted into the effects of high-resource-intensive versus low-resource-intensive CBT.

 One randomised controlled trial found that a telephone health coaching intervention to promote behaviour change in patients with mild COPD in primary care led to improvements in self-management activities, but did not improve health-related quality of life.
 A meta-analysis found that health coaching that included goal setting, motivational interviewing, and COPD-related health education significantly improved health-related quality of life and reduced hospital admissions for an exacerbation of COPD, but did not decrease all-cause hospital admissions.